 We love it.
 It is a great travel keepsake for kids.
 Even my husband enjoys keeping track of our kids’ flights.
 It is also a great gift idea for families who travel.
 We gave this to our son as his 4th-birthday present.

-Please check out their website here and their other products.
+Please check out the Simply For Flying website for more of their other products.